 The Conversion of Saul

-1Now Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest and asked him for letters to the synagogues at Damascus, so that if he found any belonging to the Way, men or women, he might bring them bound to Jerusalem.
-Now as he went on his way, he approached Damascus, and suddenly a light from heaven shone around him.
-And falling to the ground, he heard a voice saying to him, “Saul, Saul, why are you persecuting me?”
-And he said, “Who are you, Lord?”
-And he said, “I am Jesus, whom you are persecuting.
-(ESV)
+1Now Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest, 2and asked for letters from him to the synagogues in Damascus, so that if he found any belonging to the Way, whether men or women, he might bring them in shackles to Jerusalem.
+3Now as he was traveling, it happened that he was approaching Damascus, and suddenly a light from heaven flashed around him; 4and he fell to the ground and heard a voice saying to him, “Saul, Saul, why are you persecuting Me?”
+5And he said, “Who are You, Lord?”
+And He said, “I am Jesus whom you are persecuting,